JetBrains/teamcity-documentation/topics/smb-upload.md

 <tip>

 The fields below support [parameter references](predefined-build-parameters.md): any text between percentage signs (%) is considered a reference to a property by TeamCity.
-To prevent TeamCity from treating the text in the percentage signs as a property reference, use two percentage signs to escape them: for example, if you want to pass `"%Y%m%d%H%M%S"` into the build, change it to `"%%Y%%m%%d%%H%%M%%S"`.investigating-and-muting-build-problems.md
+To prevent TeamCity from treating the text in the percentage signs as a property reference, use two percentage signs to escape them: for example, if you want to pass `"%Y%m%d%H%M%S"` into the build, change it to `"%%Y%%m%%d%%H%%M%%S"`.
 </tip>

 <table><tr>